ibm-cloud-docs/netezza/network_policies.md

 - When you use `0.0.0.0/0`as an allow policy, all traffic to and from your {{site.data.keyword.netezza_short}} database is allowed.

-**NOTE:** You can use CIDR ranges to represent public and private IP addresses.
+You can use CIDR ranges to represent public and private IP addresses.
 Devices or services that are in a private or enterprise network that uses private IP addresses have gateways.
 These gateways typically have network interfaces with public IP addresses, which do network address translation (NAT).
 This allows entities in the private network to connect to external services.
+{: note}

 You must use a CIDR range that represents only the public IP addresses of gateways when you are setting `allow` and `block` policies.